 In 1990, during his senior year at Edison High School, Joe was named Minnesota’s “Mr. Hockey.”
 Later that same year, he was drafted by the Pittsburgh Penguins, making him the #61 overall draft pick in the NHL Amateur Draft.
 Joe went on to play for the University of Minnesota, and then played professionally for five years, skating alongside NHL legends such as Mario Lemieux and Jaromir Jagr.
 Due to an unfortunate eye injury, Joe retired in 1999 and began his coaching career.
 Joe’s reputation as a coach has been built through his success coaching in the Upper Midwest High School Elite League, as well as through the founding of Team Reebok AAA Hockey (now the TC Penguins) and the creation of his JD Hockey Skills Training programs.
 Joe has trained thousands of hockey players of all ages, including many current college and pro players.

 Sean Skinner, Hockey Instructor

-Sean Skinner is a world renowned professional ice hockey skills coach and coaching instructor.
-He has worked for Hockey Canada, The Swedish Hockey Federation, USA Hockey, Int’l Ice Hockey Federation, the top Russian ice hockey clubs, and NHL teams such as The Montreal Canadians.
-Sean has also worked with NHL athletes like Alexander Ovechkin.
+Sean is a world renowned professional ice hockey skills coach and coaching instructor.
+He has worked for Hockey Canada, the Swedish Hockey Federation, USA Hockey, Int’l Ice Hockey Federation, the top Russian ice hockey clubs, and NHL teams such as the Montreal Canadians.
+Sean has also worked with several NHL athletes, including Alexander Ovechkin.